There’s no shortage of unscrupulous people willing to do whatever it takes to get access to your cash. A bit of knowledge and caution goes a long way.

 - 🔖 https://www.itgovernance.co.uk/blog/5-ways-to-detect-a-phishing-email more in depth points to look out for

 - 🔖 Real-life examples of phishing texts and emails collected by: Royal Mail, HMRC

-- 📺 Atomic Shrimp has a good series of 60 second videos on common scams, of which the following involve phishing: ‘You Have a Package’,‘Your bank calling’, ‘Give me the security code’
+- 📺 Atomic Shrimp’s 60 second scam videos cover phishing in: ‘You Have a Package’,‘Your bank calling’, ‘Give me the security code’

 - 📺 Also by Atomic Shrimp, ‘What Happens If You Click On Links In Phishing Emails?’
 (6 mins) including why you should NOT ‘hover over’ suspicious links to check them out.